featherchen/GestoTrack/README.md

 # GestoTrack [[Link]](https://github.com/featherchen/GestoTrack)

 ## Introduction

 GestoTrack is a gesture tracking system built on STM32 B-L475E-IOT01A2 with Mbed OS and HC-SR04 ultrasonic sensors.

 This is also a Final Project of Electrical Engineering Lab (embedded System), NTU, 2023Spring.

 ## Motivation

 Just like [MightyRC](https://mightyrc.com/), we want to create a system that can detect gestures and control related IoT devices.

 ## Architechture

-This Project is mainly composed of [STM32 B-L475E-IOT01A2](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html) (L475) and [Raspberry Pi](https://www.raspberrypi.com/) (Rpi).
+This Project is mainly composed of [STM32 B-L475E-IOT01A2](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html) (L475) and [Raspberry Pi](https://www.raspberrypi.com/) (RPi).
 In order to get the gesture data, we connect the former with HC-SR04 distance sensor, see sensor section below.
 The latter is a powerful board that can help us to control those IoT devices.
 In the experiment, we take LED and buzzer as an example to show the concept of GestoTrack, i.e. proof of concept.
-Our solution can be easily applied to more complicated devices as long as they are compatible with Rpi interface.
+Our solution can be easily applied to more complicated devices as long as they are compatible with RPi interface.

-We choose WiFi as the bridge between L475 and Rpi.
+We choose WiFi as the bridge between L475 and RPi.
 The first reason is that MightyRC uses WiFi.
 Second, WiFi has a longer connection distance and fewer security issues.
-Last but not least, the complexity of implementing Wifi communication between L475 and Rpi is much lower than Bluetooth, reducing the possibility of unexpected issues or bugs.
+Last but not least, the complexity of implementing Wifi communication between L475 and RPi is much lower than Bluetooth, reducing the possibility of unexpected issues or bugs.

 ## Sensor

 The sensor works as follows: